ccao-data/data-architecture/dbt/README.md

 #### Condo review

-We define the condo review query using one model, `qc.vw_pin_condo_review`, which we filter for a specific township name (like "Hyde Park") and tax year during export.
+We define the condo review query using one model, `qc.vw_pin_condo_review`, which we filter for a specific triad name (like "South") and tax year during export.

-Here's an example of how to export that model for a township name defined by `$TOWNSHIP_NAME` and a tax year defined by `$YEAR`:
+Here's an example of how to export that model for a triad defined by `$TRIAD_NAME` and a tax year defined by `$YEAR`:

 ```
-python3 scripts/export_models.py --select qc.vw_pin_condo_review --where "year = '$YEAR' and township_name = '$TOWNSHIP_NAME'"
+python3 scripts/export_models.py --select qc.vw_pin_condo_review --where "year = '$YEAR' and triad_name = '$TRIAD_NAME'"
 ```

 The script will output the reports to the `dbt/export/output/` directory, and will print the